 Students and parents are hereby notified that in accordance with federal regulations assuring all students of equal opportunities and treatment in the total program, a grievance procedure has been adopted by the Board of Education.
 The first step of this procedure is an informal review whereby a student who believes he/she has been discriminated against because of race, color, creed, sex, marital status, socio-economic status, national origin, religion, sexual orientation, gender identity, disability, or genetic information should discuss the problem with the teacher or principal involved.
-If the case is such that the student cannot or chooses not to approach the teacher or principal, or the student feels that the response received from the supervisor does not resolve the issue, then the student is encouraged to discuss the problem with the assess of the student is encouraged to discuss the problem with the antice officer.
+If the case is such that the student cannot or chooses not to approach the teacher or principal, or the student feels that the response received from the supervisor does not resolve the issue, then the student is encouraged to discuss the problem with the compliance officer.
 The formal review procedures shall be initiated within fifteen (15) working days of the alleged discrimination.

 The compliance officer (Program Equity Advisor) for the Cedar Falls Community School District is Susan Langan.
-Please feel free to call or visit her anytime you may wish to have more information, to discuss a problem, or to begin investigation procedures.
+Please feel free to call or visit her anytime you may wish to receive more information, to discuss a problem, or to begin investigation procedures.
 Her school assignment is Counselor, Cedar Falls High School.
-She can be reached at the school at 553-2632.
+She can be reached at the school at 319-553-2632.
 In the event that a problem is not satisfactorily resolved in the formal review, the student may then use the Level Three procedures which appeal to the Superintendent for final disposition.